LewisDyer/StochasticGames/timelog.md

 Date | Duration | Summary
 ---- | -------- | -------
-06/12/20 | 2 hours | Read through POMDPs paper in more detail, took notes on aspects of POMDPs that would be relevant when designing Liar's Dice.
+06/12/20 | 4.5 hours | Read through POMDPs paper in more detail, took notes on aspects of POMDPs that would be relevant when designing Liar's Dice.
 Added notes on the mechanics of Liar's Dice, and ideas for potential opponents.
+Started implementation of Liar's Dice model, implementing die roll phase and simple initial bid phase.
+Also implemented extremely simplistic betting strategy to show game flow.